axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 #### For Stellar Classic Assets

-If you're linking a Stellar Classic asset (format: {Symbol-Issuer}) that doesn't have a Soroban contract address yet, you can deploy a corresponding Soroban contract to make them accessible within Soroban-based contracts:
+If you're linking a Stellar Classic asset (format: {Symbol-Issuer}) that doesn't have a Soroban contract address yet, you can deploy a corresponding Stellar contract to make them accessible within Stellar-based contracts:

 **Stellar Classic Asset Types:**